 - Fortified cereals and juices

-Vitamin D contributes to immune system functioning and helps to strengthen it, so ensuring you get enough Vitamin D will help to keep your immune system strong.
+Vitamin D contributes to immune system functioning and helps to strengthen it.
+It is important to ensure you get enough Vitamin D to help keep your immune system strong.

-If you think you may be suffering from a Vitamin D deficiency, you can test yourself at home to find out whether you may need to take additional supplements.
+If you think you may be suffering from a vitamin D deficiency, you can test your vitamin D levels at home to find out whether you may need to take additional supplements.
 Vitamin D supplements can be found in the form of oral sprays, which can deliver the vitamin through the soft tissue of your mouth and allows for optimal absorption.

 Vitamin E is a fat-soluble nutrient that is found in a wide variety of foods such as: